CorneliaKelinske/The_Brogrammer/posts/2022/11-06-graphql_subscription_testing_pt2.md

 end
 ```

-Just like in the test for mutation-triggered subscriptions, we need to build a "doc" (document) for the subscription.
-We also need to set up a user, for whom the auth token will be generated.
+Like in the test for mutation-triggered subscriptions, we need to build a "doc" (document) for the subscription.
+We also need to set up a user for whom the auth token will be generated.
 We pass both the `socket` and the `user` into the context map of our test and then start testing by pushing the subscription doc to the socket and asserting that the subscription ID is returned.
-Since our subscription requires the `argument` of `user_id`, we have to pass in `%{"user_id" => string_id}` under the `variables` key in `push_doc/3`.
+Since our subscription requires the `argument` of `user_id` we have to pass in `%{"user_id" => string_id}` under the `variables` key in `push_doc/3`.

 Next, we need to trigger our subscription.
-We do so by calling `TokenCache.put/2`, which is where the subscription is triggered.
+We do so by calling `TokenCache.put/2`, where the subscription is triggered.
 With the subscription triggered, the remainder of the test is identical to what we would do in case of a mutation-triggered subscription.

 No big deal!